 E.3.3 Third Party Agreements.
 All IP produced by work sponsored by public or private organizations is governed by this appendix, unless otherwise specified in a written contract or in federal or state laws and regulations.
 Contracts with third parties can contain provisions governing IP rights that supersede the College policy.
-The Provost must approve the IP provisions in such contracts, and normally such contracts must also be reviewed by the Vice President of Human Resources and General Counsel.
+The Provost must approve the IP provisions in such contracts, and normally such contracts must also be reviewed by the Executive Vice President for Finance and Administration and/or General Counsel.
+[Rev. 2023 per Provost at the request of the Executive Vice President for Finance and Administration]

-E.3.4 Appeal of the Provost's Determination of IP Rights.
+- E.3.4 Appeal of the Provost's Determination of IP Rights.
 In the event where the creator disagrees with the Provost's determination of IP rights, the creator may appeal the decision to the President within thirty days.
-Upon receiving the appeal, the President will render a decision regarding the appeal within thirty days.

-E.3.5 Failure to Report IP Requiring Deliberate Determination.
+Upon receiving the appeal, the President will render a decision regarding the appeal within thirty days. - E.3.5 Failure to Report IP Requiring Deliberate Determination.
 The College should support an environment that encourages frank discussions of IP ownership issues.
 Each community member is required to understand fully the nature and extent of the College's identity or functional interest and to know when IP rests with the College.
 For students working with faculty, the faculty member has an obligation to ensure the student has an understanding of the ownership of any IP produced.
-If the creator does not report IP that requires deliberate determination, then ownership of the IP remains with or defaults to the College.
+If the creator does not report IP that requires deliberate determination, then ownership of the IP remains with or defaults to the College. - E.4.

-E.4.
 Options for Development.
-If the College assumes ownership of marketable IP, then the College will seek appropriate avenues for exploiting its commercial development given the potential costs.
+If the College assumes ownership of marketable IP, then the College will seek appropriate avenues for exploiting its commercial development given the potential costs. - E.4.1 Revenue.

-E.4.1 Revenue.
 If revenue is generated by IP held by the College, the College and creator will split the revenue in the following manner.
 After all costs associated with the copyright or patent are recouped, the first \$10,000 will go to the creator.
 The creator will receive sixty percent, and the College forty percent, of further revenue.
-This distribution will continue regardless of the creator's status at the College.

-E.5 Transfer of IP Rights.
+This distribution will continue regardless of the creator's status at the College. - E.5 Transfer of IP Rights.
 There are circumstances in which either the creator or College may want to transfer IP ownership to the other.
 For IP developed without significant use of College resources and held by a community member, the community member may ask the College to consider accepting assignment of ownership, but the College has no obligation to do so.
-Even if the College has clear ownership of IP, the transfer of IP ownership to the community member may be appropriate, especially if it facilitates the distribution of the IP to the greater community.
+Even if the College has clear ownership of IP, the transfer of IP ownership to the community member may be appropriate, especially if it facilitates the distribution of the IP to the greater community. - E.6 Consultants.

-E.6 Consultants.
 When the College has an identity or functional interest in copyrightable materials created by hired consultants, the College will stipulate by contract that ownership stays with the College.
 Hired consultants are not considered community members and as such are not covered by the other policies of Appendix E.